-The University College seeks a temporary academic advisor that will provide academic advising and support to an advising caseload of 120-150 students for the Fall 2022 semester.
+The University College seeks a temporary academic advisor that will provide academic advising and support during our incoming orientation sessions for our new students in May and June and/or to an advising caseload of 120-150 students for the Fall 2023 semester.
 This position will support first-year and transfer students and will be expected to provide accurate academic policy and curricular information to assist in short-term and long-term academic program planning and career goal clarification.
 This position will be working with all students served by University College which includes freshmen, transfers, military and pre-professional students.

 Minimum Education and Experience Requirements: